Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The node pool is configured with a service account that does not have permission to pull the container image used by the pending Pod.
 - [x] The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods' status.
 It is currently being rescheduled on a new node.

+Based on the information provided and the observation that one of your Pods in a Deployment with 2 replicas is still in Pending status on a Google Kubernetes Engine cluster with a single preemptible node pool, the most likely cause is:

+- [4] The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods' status.
+It is currently being rescheduled on a new node.

+Here’s why this is the most likely cause:

+- **Preemptible Node**: In Google Kubernetes Engine (GKE), preemptible VMs (nodes) can be terminated by Google Cloud with short notice (up to 24 hours).
+When a preemptible node is terminated (preempted), any Pods running on that node are also terminated.

+- **Pod Rescheduling**: When a preemptible node is preempted, Kubernetes detects this and attempts to reschedule the Pods that were running on that node onto other available nodes in the cluster.
+This rescheduling process can lead to some Pods, particularly if the cluster is under resource pressure or the node pool has limited capacity, remaining in Pending status until suitable resources are found.

+- **Deployment ReplicaSet**: In your case, with a Deployment having 2 replicas, Kubernetes ensures that at least 2 Pods are running based on the desired state defined in the Deployment’s ReplicaSet.
+If one Pod is Pending, it suggests that Kubernetes is in the process of rescheduling that Pod onto another node after the original node (where it was scheduled) was preempted.

+The other options are less likely to be the cause:

+- **Option 1 (Resource requests too large)**: While this can sometimes cause Pending status if nodes cannot satisfy resource requests, preemptible nodes are typically the cause in this scenario.

+- **Option 2 (Too many Pods running)**: GKE manages node scaling based on resource requirements, and Kubernetes should handle scheduling based on available resources unless the node pool is severely overutilized.

+- **Option 3 (Service account permission issue)**: This would typically result in a different error related to pulling the container image rather than leaving the Pod in Pending status.

+Therefore, **Option 4** is the most likely cause for the pending Pod in your scenario, where it was originally scheduled on a preemptible node that has been preempted, and Kubernetes is in the process of rescheduling it onto a new node.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to find out when users were added to Cloud Spanner Identity Access Management (IAM) roles on your Google Cloud Platform (GCP) project.
 What should you do in the GCP Console?